hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > In the same dance, you'll scarcely ever see
 >
-> Two strangers dance whose stile at all agree;
+> Two strangers dance whose style at all agree;
 >
 > Some caper, others turn about like wheels,
 >